|The public and educational programme of Labour of Love

 Labour of Love is accompanied by a public programme of talks and events in parallel to the exhibition.
 These address the exhibition's key ideas and themes, and include an interactive educational program tailored for children, schools, and university students.
 The latter draws upon learning materials developed specifically for the exhibition.

-To view May activities, click here
+To view May and June activities, click here

 To view March and April activities, click here